-SipCLI is a command line SIP (Session Initiation Protocol) user agent runs under Windows (XP, Vista, 7/8/10, 2003-2016 Server) which enables making SIP (Based on RFC 3261) based calls.
+SipCLI is a command line SIP (Session Initiation Protocol) user agent runs under Windows (Vista, 7/8/10/11, 2008-2022 Server) which enables making SIP (Based on RFC 3261) based calls.
 You can use SipCLI for broadcast your recorded audio or text message to SIP/PSTN numbers.
 This is especially useful when an alarm notification is needed to send.
 Most of network monitoring system supports invoking external executables for event notification.
 SipCLI can execute a user-defined IVR scenario when remote party answers.

 - Simple, easy to use.

 - You can set source IP interface, SIP port, SIP proxy/port, SIP username and password.

 - You can play built-in or a user specified wave file to remote SIP endpoints.

 - SipCLI can collect user defined number of digits from dialed endpoints.

 - SipCLI can also read a text message specified with -t option.
 SipCLI uses Microsoft's TTS engine to produce audio from the text.

 - SipCLI supports ENUM (RFC 3761).

 - SipCLI supports automated tasks defined in scenario scripts.